American Gods’ ‘Git Gone’ Is a Great Standalone Episode of Television

 Our recommendation holds for those who have read Gaiman’s original novel, as well as those who have not.
 One complaint occasionally made about the book is that the female characters aren’t nearly as lush in their depiction as the male ones.
 Indeed, the female lead is someone whose role is largely defined by her relationship to a man: Laura, wife of protagonist Shadow Moon.
 In the tome, she dies very early on, is revealed to have been unfaithful to him, and visits him from beyond the grave a few times.
 That’s about all we get of her, and though she’s memorable, she’s hardly fully formed.

 If you’re worried that the show might similarly eschew details and contours for Laura, fear not — her depiction is one of those rare cases where a screen adaptation dramatically improves on its printed source material.
-“Git Gone” is told entirely from the perspective of Emily Browning’s Laura, recounting where she was at before she met Shadow, how their relationship evolved, how she dealt with the troubles in both of their lives, and what happened after the action of the main story kicked in.
+“Git Gone” is told entirely from the perspective of Emily Browning’s Laura, recounting where she was before she met Shadow, how their relationship evolved, how she dealt with the troubles in both of their lives, and what happened after the action of the main story kicked in.
 We learn a tremendous amount about the interior of her mind and heart, all without being bludgeoned over the head with on-the-nose dialogue.

 “Git Gone” is a master class in how to build a character without overtly saying too much about her.
 In the novel, we just hear that Shadow and Laura met at a party and hit it off.
 Here, their relationship’s origin is far more interesting and grants her a remarkable degree of agency.
 She’s working as a dealer at a casino, living a life of aimless ennui in which she wakes, plays her cards, returns home to her cat, and casually flirts with suicide.
 Wash, rinse, repeat.